jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/01-Read-me.md

  ## Welcome

 Welcome to the basic section of the Laser Coaching curriculum.
-This is a great place to start refreshing and honing skills requiring accurate, precise knowledge of the basic building blocks of Javascript.
+Here you will refresh and hone skills requiring accurate, precise knowledge of the basic building blocks of Javascript.
+Through prompts challenging you on a variety of topics, from accessing data structures to complex looping mechanisms, you will level up both problem solving ability and coding syntax knowledge.

+Most problems lie in the beginner category.
+However, as you progress through a unit, you are likely to find difficulty and complexity increase to a level expected of an intermediate level.
+Similarly, the difficult of each successive unit tends to increase.
+For best results, follow your coach's instructions on where to focus your practice.

 ## Expectations